highbyte/dotnet-6502/benchmarks/Highbyte.DotNet6502.Benchmarks/RESULTS.md

 Add a new section per merged PR that intentionally changes any number above by ≥ 5% or introduces/removes an allocation, in reverse chronological order:

+### 2026-06-28 — per-line sprite scan reads `$D015` once

+The per-line sprite path (`Vic2RasterizerUintPixelGenerator`) sampled each sprite's enable+Y via up to 16 `ReadIOStorage` calls on **every** visible raster line.
+It now reads the sprite-enable register (`$D015`) once per line, bit-tests it for the trigger, and only samples Y for enabled sprites — skipping all per-sprite reads on lines where no sprite is enabled.

+Measured via `C64SpriteRenderBenchmark` on Apple M5 / .NET 10.0.5, the per-line **fixed
+overhead with no sprites enabled** (per-line minus end-of-frame at `NumberOfSprites=0`) dropped from ~+5.2 us to ~+1.2 us per frame.
+The enabled-sprite cases improve modestly (the 16→9 reads/line saving); the remaining per-line overhead for enabled sparse sprites is the per-sprite Y reads, the active-run gate loop, and the 63-byte band copy.
+Still allocation-free; all 407 `Highbyte.DotNet6502.Systems.Tests` pass.

 ### 2026-06-02 — standard-text background is prefilled once per line